L'Arche: History

-In 1964, through his friendship with Thomas Philippe, a Roman Catholic priest of the Dominican Order, Vanier became aware of the plight of thousands of people institutionalized with developmental disabilities.
-Vanier felt led by God to invite two men, Raphael Simi and Philippe Seux, to leave the institutions where they resided and share their lives with him in a household in Trosly-Breuil, France.
+In 1964, Jean Vanier invited two men, Raphael Simi and Philippe Seux, to leave the institutions where they resided and share their lives with him in a household in Trosly-Breuil, France.
 He named their home "L'Arche", which is French for "The Ark", as in Noah's Ark.
 A collection of audiovisual material from L'Arche Trosly-Breuil is available at the University of St. Michael's College at the University of Toronto.

 The first community in Canada, L'Arche Daybreak, was founded in 1969 in Richmond Hill, Ontario, near Toronto.
 Sue Mosteller, who lived with the Daybreak community for 40 years, acted as L'Arche's first International Coordinator after Jean Vanier.
 Dutch priest and spiritual writer Henri Nouwen also lived with the Daybreak community for several years until his death in 1996.
 He wrote about his experiences with Jean Vanier, L'Arche and the Daybreak community in his books The Road to Daybreak: A Spiritual Journey and Adam: God's Beloved.
 The institutional and community archives of the Daybreak community are located at the St. Michael's College, Toronto.

-The first community in the UK was founded in 1973 in Barfrestone, Kent, through the efforts of Jean Vanier's sister, Thérèse Vanier.
-L'Arche Kent has since grown into a community of three traditional L'Arche houses, a gardening project called "The Glebe" and supported living apartments for twelve people with disabilities.
+The first community in the UK was founded in 1973 in Barfrestone, Kent.

-Although L'Arche communities are found in many different cultures and reflect the ethnic and religious composition of the locales in which they exist, they share a common philosophy and approach.
+While L'Arche communities do consist of many different cultures and many different ethnicities and religions, the organization as a whole shares a common philosophy and approach.
 People with developmental disabilities and those who assist them live and work together to create homes.
 The L'Arche Charter says, "In a divided world, L'Arche wants to be a sign of hope.
 Its communities, founded on covenant relationships between people of differing intellectual capacity, social origin, religion and culture, seek to be signs of unity, faithfulness and reconciliation."
 The charter further outlines the objectives, the principles and the identity of L'Arche.

-All the Communities of the International Federation of L'Arche are committed to living these principles.
 In March 2008, the international councils of L'Arche and another organization for disabled people founded by Vanier, Faith and Light, met for the first time in joint meeting in Lviv, Ukraine.
 The international council of L'Arche was represented by 30 people from 14 countries, and the international council of Faith and Light was represented by 19 people from 17 countries, including France, Belgium, Switzerland, Great Britain, Ireland, India, Canada, US, Dominican Republic, Honduras, Brazil, Uganda, New Zealand, Philippines, and Italy.